Eddie Fisher at the Winter Garden

-Eddie Fisher at the Winter Garden is a live album by American singer Eddie Fisher, released in 1963.
+Eddie Fisher at the Winter Garden is a live album by American singer Eddie Fisher, recorded in October 1962 and released in early 1963.
+It gained several positive reviews upon its release, and made a small impression on the Billboard album chart.

 Background

-After a long break from live performance, Eddie Fisher returned to the stage in May 1962.
+After a long break from live performances, Eddie Fisher returned to the stage in May 1962.
 The first released document of his show was At the Winter Garden, recorded in October of that year.
 Dick Gregory and Barrie Chase also appeared with Fisher.
 It was his only live album.
 It was released under his own Ramrod label, which he made after RCA Victor dropped him due to his waning popularity in the late 1950s.

-Overview
+Content and release

 The album, a 2-LP set, was distributed by MGM, after they made a deal with Fisher's Ramrod Productions.
 Andy Miele, MGM’s director of marketing, got the album released in time for Christmas sales.
 Comedian Dick Gregory and actress Barrie Chase would also appear with Fisher at the Winter Garden, but their performances wouldn't be added into the album.

 The live album includes 19 tracks, such as his minor 1961 hit "Tonight", from West Side Story, and Al Jolson songs like "Sonny Boy" and "Rock-a-Bye Your Baby With a Dixie Melody", both of which were included in his 1968 tribute album to the singer.
-He sang half of the song "Mack the Knife" in German.
+He sang half of the song "Mack the Knife" in German, and he sang some of the words on the song "Belz" also in German.
 The album is unusually long, being over an hour long.
-It was his first album in three years, and was a live one, with only his songs and commentary being included in it.
-It peaked at No. 126 on Billboard Top LPs, and stayed on the chart for three weeks.
+It was his first album in three years, and was his first and only live album.
+Only his songs and commentary were included in the album.
+The album debuted on Billboard magazine's Top LP's chart in the issue dated March 30, 1963, peaking at No. 126 during a three-week run on the chart.